fsenf/SubImTrack/README.md

 ## Getting Started
 ### Prepare for Image Tracking
-It is assumed that you prepare images (a temporal sequence with a unique identifier for time in the filename, e.g. with the format '%Y%m%d-%H%M) in a separate folder.
+It is assumed that you prepare images (a temporal sequence with a unique identifier for time in the filename, e.g. with the format `%Y%m%d-%H%M`) in a separate folder.

 For testing, the `subimtrack` package provides some Meteosat Images